umn-impish/umn-detector-code/docs/exact-usage.md

 Once you run the snippet,
     check that the square wave output is working with either an oscilloscope or multimeter.
+The multimeter will flash between 0V and 3.3V at about a 1 second period.
+If you use the oscilloscope, be sure to DC couple it.

-## 7. run the program tests
+## 7. Run the program tests
 Go back to `umn-detector-code/flight-controller/build` if you left it.
 Then run `make test` to run some program tests.
-Most of them should pass, except for the `sipm3k.TimeSliceRead`, if everything is configured properly.
+Most of them should pass,
+    except for the `sipm3k.TimeSliceRead`,
+    if everything is configured properly.
+If you don't have a radioactive source near the detector at this point,
+    the `sipm3k.FillListBufferAndRead` test will likely fail.
 If some tests fail, go back and double check everything.

-## 8. go to the lab-scripts folder and run some scripts
+## 8. Go to the lab-scripts folder and run some scripts
 For NRL data acquistion,
     a 1Hz square wave needs to be connected to GPIO 31 on the Pi, and to the GPIO S0 on the Bridgeport board.
 The 1Hz strobe synchronizes the system clock and data.

-To get some data, do the following
+To get some data, do the following.

+**Be sure to put a radioactive source near the detector
+    if you haven't already.**

 In one terminal, run the `view_logs` script and monitor it for issues
 ```bash